aviramad/ex3/ex3.md

 sizes(fb_walktrap_com)
 ```

-Answer: there are 4 communities, with the sizes: 2, 8, 2, 2. (see the image above).
+Answer: there are 4 communities, with the sizes: 2, 8, 2, 2. (see the image below).

 ![image](/images/fb_walktrap_size_modularity.PNG)